drbrain/where_am_i/README.md

 ### Global options

+* `log_level`: Tracing log level to use when outputting messages.
+Defaults to "INFO".
+May be "DEBUG", "ERROR", "INFO", "TRACE", "WARN".

 ### `[[gps]]` options

 The `[[gps]]` section may be repeated if you have more than one GPS receiver.